This article will buck the trend about Facebook Ads for real estate.

 When you read it, you will see how easy it is to get things wrong by having wrong expectations.

-Again, Facebook lead generation is getting into content marketing and mainly targeting problems and needs unaware prospects that need long-term nurturing with a follow-up system.
+Again, Facebook lead generation is getting into content marketing and mainly targeting prospects unaware of their problems and needs needing long-term nurturing with a follow-up system.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.